reactome/sbml-exporter/dev/Unrecognised_database.md

 ## Reporting

 When exporting a model the code will report that it has encountered a database it does not recognise.
-It does not halt the export; it merely leaves out the reference.
+It does not halt the export; it prints a message to and leaves out the reference in the exported SBML file.
 The message displayed will read.

     AnnotationBuilder::getSpecificTerm Unrecognised data reference DatabaseName AccessionNumber
     Missing DB in Reactome_Pathway_Stable_Id